sevoigt/pymbs/doc/source/examples/mass_spring_damper.rst

 at the complete source code,
 see :download:`mass_spring_damper.py <../../../examples/mass_spring_damper.py>`.

-As in the previous example, we import PyMbs, set up an intial reference frame and add a few parameters:
+As in the previous example, we import PyMbs, set up an initial reference frame and add a few parameters:

 .. literalinclude:: ../../../examples/mass_spring_damper.py